Promoting ethical and responsible behaviour

 The Human Resources and Compensation Committee is responsible for developing the measurable objectives in relation to diversity within Telecom and recommending the objectives to the board for approval.
 The committee is also responsible for conducting annual assessments of the measurable objectives and the progress made toward achieving them, as well as reporting on such progress.
 These responsibilities are set out in the respective board and committee charters.

-For FY12 the board has set the following measurable objectives for achieving greater diversity at Telecom:
+For FY13 to FY15 the board has set the following measurable objectives for achieving greater diversity at Telecom:

-- Establishing initiatives to increase the proportion of women in senior leadership roles;
+- Increase the proportion of women in senior leadership roles through targeted strategies;

-- A number of initiatives have been established to support increasing gender diversity in senior leadership roles.
-These include the launch of the Telecom Women in Leadership Programme for high-potential female employees in the leadership pipeline; the introduction of a Women's Leadership Forum to create opportunities for male and female employees to learn and reflect on diversity issues and hear from inspirational speakers; and ongoing support for the Global Women - Women in Leadership Programme.
+- A number of initiatives have continued to support increasing gender diversity in senior leadership roles, including the Telecom Women in Leadership Programme for high-potential female employees in the leadership pipeline;

-Telecom Gender CompositionThe current proportion of women at various levels within the Telecom workforce is set out in the table below.
+Telecom Gender CompositionThe current proportion of women at various levels within the Telecom workforce as at 30 June 2013 is set out in the table below.
+Comparative figures as at 30 June 2012 have also been included.

 |This page contains PDF documents.
 Most computers can read these but if yours can't, please download the free Adobe Reader.|